TykTechnologies/tyk-charts/components/tyk-pump/README.md

     # Hybrid pump connection pool size.
 If not specified, default value will be picked up by Tyk Pump.
     poolSize: 5
 ```

+#### Uptime Pump
+Uptime Pump can be configured by setting `pump.uptimePumpBackend` in values.yaml file.
+It supports following values
+1. mongo: Used to set mongo pump for uptime analytics.
+Mongo Pump should be enabled.
+2. postgres: Used to set postgres pump for uptime analytics.
+Postgres Pump should be enabled.
+3. empty: Used to disable uptime analytics.

 #### Other Pumps
 To set up other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`